About FGCCC

 • In 2021, FGCCC worked with the Center Director to get the center registered to offer three Medicare-related senior programs: SilverSneakers, RenewActive, and Silver&Fit (we contacted officials at each program on behalf of the Center);

-• We conducted a survey of Gilpin citizens in 2022 regarding the kinds of activities they’d like to see at the Center.
+• We conducted a survey of Gilpin citizens in 2022 and 2024 regarding the kinds of activities they’d like to see at the Center.
 We shared the results with the P&R Director to aid the department in planning future activities and programs.

 • 2021, 2022, 2023: Gilpin County Fair.
 FGCCC participated in planning, and execution of the Fair (as volunteers), set up a table for our group; we are part of the planning committee for the 2024 fair; as part of our support for the 2022 fair, we paid for the rental of a bouncy house for kids to play in during the Fair;